jeremycohoe/cisco-ios-xe-programmability-lab-YANGSuite/README.md

 Now we will add YANG Modules to the newly created set.

 * In the box on the right, filter for **“Cisco-IOS-XE”** native modules.

-* Select all modules from the right box.
-* Click on **"Add selected"**
+* Click on **"Add entire repository"**

 ![](imgs/image8.png)

-After you add selected YANG modules to the **"IOS XE IETF"** set, click on **"Locate and add missing dependencies"** in the Missing dependencies box on the right side.
+After you add selected YANG modules to the **"IOS XE Switching – Cisco Native"** set, click on **"Locate and add missing dependencies"** in the Missing dependencies box on the right side.

 ![](imgs/image9.png)